johnennewdeeson/drush-multi-processing/README.md

 mt.drush.inc is the main multi threading 'engine' which should be placed in sites/all/drush directory for your site.

+mtm.drush.inc is an example of using the engine to speed up Drupal Migrate migrations

 mtq.drush.inc is an example of using the engine to speed up processing the Drupal Queue.